Coronavirus (COVID-19) updates and resources

 No, prior authorization is not required for COVID-19 testing.

-We will pay for care you receive from doctors outside your plan (called “out of network”) as long as the services are not available in-network and are medically needed.
+We will pay for care you get from doctors outside your plan (called “out of network”) as long as the services are medically needed.

 No. If you have health benefits from us, your plan covers sick visits and tests.

 If you have medicines you take regularly, call the Pharmacy Member Services number on your member ID card to find out about your options.